-- 1. Contact the chair(s) of KFACC to express interest in joining KFACC. - 2.
+- 1. Contact the one of the Chairs, or the Administrator, of KFACC to express interest in joining KFACC. - 2.
 Send one or more representatives to a regular meeting of KFACC as observers.
 This will give you an opportunity to meet other agency representatives, receive a general introduction to current projects, and get some idea of how the group operates. - 3.
 Review the Orientation & Welcome Kit and complete and submit the Membership Application form.
-The Membership Communications and Outreach Committee is responsible for overseeing the application, approval and orientation process for new members. - 4.
+The Chairs are responsible for overseeing the application, approval and orientation process for new members. - 4.
 Confirm your organization's understanding and willingness to work with KFACC in accordance with our mandate, vision, beliefs and guiding principles.
 Following this confirmation, there will be a formal process at a regular meeting of KFACC to confirm your agency as a new member.